IBM/vpc-go-sdk/known-issues.md

 Security group rules and Network ACL rules

 ### Issue Summary
-#### Support for `any` Protocol in Security Group Rules and Network ACL Rules
+#### Support for new Protocol in Security Group Rules and Network ACL Rules
-Security Group rules and Network ACL rules now support the new protocol value `any`.
+Security Group rules and Network ACL rules now support the new protocol new values.
 Earlier versions of SDK could result in following error reading a rule with an unsupported protocol value.
 ```
 error unmarshalling vpcv1.SecurityGroupCollection: error unmarshalling property 'security_groups' as []vpcv1.SecurityGroup: error unmarshalling property 'rules' as []vpcv1.SecurityGroupRuleIntf: unrecognized value for discriminator property 'protocol': any
 ```